Serving up a brighter future by reducing and recycling food waste

 Beyond the impetus to conserve our natural resources and feed the hungry, there’s also a financial incentive for both business and consumers to stem the tide of food waste.
 According to ReFed, the financial cost of food waste in the U.S. each year is $218 billion.
 While consumers bear the lion’s share of that with $144 billion, consumer-facing businesses shouldered $57 billion, farmers $15 billion and manufacturers $2 billion.

 There’s also powerful evidence that committing resources to curbing food waste can have a direct impact on a business’s bottom line.
 In a study of 700 restaurants, food manufacturers, retailers and hospitality companies in 17 countries, Champions 12.3 showed that for every $1 a company spent on reducing waste, it saved $14.

 In addition, 99 percent of the survey respondents experienced reduced expenses from their efforts to control FLW.
 Some of the methods used include training staff on food loss and waste reduction practices; changing food storage, handling, and manufacturing processes; changing packaging to extend shelf life; and quantifying and monitoring food loss and waste.

 Teaming up to tackle food waste

-Coalition efforts are also already underway in the U.S. to help reverse the trend on food waste, the U.S. Department of Agriculture (USDA) and the EPA launched the U.S. Food Waste Challenge in 2015.
+Coalition efforts are also already underway in the U.S. to help reverse the trend on food waste.
+The U.S. Department of Agriculture (USDA) and the EPA launched the U.S. Food Waste Challenge in 2015.
 The campaign targets all entities along the food chain with a goal of reducing, recovering and recycling food waste.
-In November 2016, the first set of 15 U.S. Food Loss and Waste Champions were announced—those U.S. businesses and organizations pledging concrete steps to achieve a 50 percent reduction of food loss and waste in their operations by 2030.
+In November 2016, the first set of 15 U.S. Food Loss and Waste Champions was announced—those U.S. businesses and organizations pledging concrete steps to achieve a 50 percent reduction of food loss and waste in their operations by 2030.